jakethorn/ShadingLanguageX/docs/Proposals.md

 # TODO add attributes to document
 # TODO #include can also include .mtlx files (decompile them during import process)
 # TODO most expressions can inherit from FunctionCall (or something like that)
-# there is no need to do any manual type check like that
+# ...  there is no need to do any manual type check like that
+# TODO matrix constructor calls
 ```